kbergsund/ideabox/README.md

 ## Wins
   - Completed iterations 1 - 3 and half of iteration 4 (localStorage implementation).
-  - Gained valuable experience in the challenges of group dynamics- scheduling, working asynchronously vs synchronously.
+  - Gained valuable experience in navigating unique dynamics of group projects.
   - Learned a lot about separation of data model and DOM and the latter being dependent on the former.
   - First time applying knowledge of localStorage into a live project.
   - Improved github workflow with working in separate branches, opening pull requests with proper comments, and merging branches on GitHub only with others present.

 ## Challenges + Improvements
-- Working asyncronously vs syncronously.
+- Working asynchronously vs synchronously.
 Group scheduling conflicts made it difficult for us to find many times where all 3 of us could be present and working at the exact same time.
 - Because of this and the challenge of the project, we unfortunately did not finish the entire spec.
 We fully completed iterations 0-3, but we only got halfway through iteration 4 (the local storage features) but were not able to complete the filtering functionalities in iteration 4, or any of iteration 5.

 ## Project Specs